 River Damodar originating from Chota Nagpur Plateau at Latehar District in Jharkhand, flows through the districts of Lakhar, Hazaribagh in Jharkhand and enters Purulia District in West Bengal.
 It then flows through Dhanbad District in Jharkhand and border of Purulia District, to reach Bardhhaman District.
-In its lower stretches. the river bifurcates into Mundeswari River and Lower Damodar (Amta) Channel near the border of Bardhhaman and Hooghly Districts.
-Mundeswari outfalls into river Rupnarayan, after flowing through Hooghly and Districts.
-Howrah Lower Damodar (Amta Channel) debouches into river Hooghly, after traversing through Hooghly and Howrah Districts.
+In its lower stretches, the river bifurcates into Mundeswari River and Lower Damodar (Amta) Channel near the border of Bardhhaman and Hooghly Districts.
+Mundeswari outfalls into river Rupnarayan, after flowing through Hooghly and Howrah Districts, Lower Damodar (Amta Channel) debouches into river Hooghly, after traversing through Hooghly and Howrah Districts.
 River Rupnarayan also meets river Hooghly in its course towards downstream and the combined flow outfalls into Bay of Bengal.

-There are 5 reservoirs across river Damodar and its tributaries in Jharkhand, 4 by Damodar Corporation Valley (DVC) under Ministry of Power.
-Government of India about 6 decades back and 1 by the Government of Jharkhand about 3 decades back.
-Mandate on DVC was primarily to control floods in West Bengal and to provide water for irrigation, as well as Municipal & Industrial uses in West Bengal and Jharkhand (erstwhile part of Bihar) and to generate hydroelectric power.
-Barrage at Durgapur across river Damodar situated Bardhhaman at other municipal and industrial uses.
-Apart from the committed allocation, surplus water in the post monsoon season after meeting other committed needs is also released for irrigating Boro (post winter) paddy in West Bengal.
+There are 5 reservoirs across river Damodar and its tributaries in Jharkhand, 4 by Damodar Vallev Corporation (DVC) under Ministry of Power, Government of India about 6 decades back and 1 by the Government of Jharkhand about 3 decades back.
+Mandate on DVC was primarily to control floods in West Bengal and to provide water for irrigation, as well as Municipal & Industrial uses in West Bengal and Jharkhand (erstwhile part of and Bihar) to generate hydroelectric power.
+Barrage at Durgapur across river Damodar situated at Bardhhaman is District.
+Irrigation canal network off taking from the barrage was DISTRICT MAP OF WEST BENGAL constructed by DVC.
+West Bengal regularly receives its share of allocated and earmarked quantum of waterfrom DVC reservoirs for irrigation (Kharif and Rabi), drinking and other municipal and industrial uses.
+Apartfrom the committed allocation,surplus water in the post monsoon season after meeting other committed needs is also released for irrigating Boro (post winter) paddy in West Bengal.
 Tenughat reservoir constructed by the Government of Jharkhand would also further help in flood moderation in West Bengal as well as would provide more water for cultivating Boro paddy in the post winter period.
 So, availability of water at source is not an issue of concern.